Melbourne Art Class emerged from the community art classes being taught by Melbourne artist and teacher, Marco Corsini.

 Marco’s vision is to develop inclusive and accessible high-quality creative courses and workshops.
 His underlying passion for a range of art, historical to contemporary, underlies a commitment to creating an environment where individual students have the encouragement, support and technical ‘know how’ to achieve their creative goals.

 Melbourne Art Class offers a range of courses for every step of the artist’s journey.
 Rebekah Pink coordinates the classes, workshops and enrolments through the Melbourne Art Class ‘Hub’.

 Rebekah is best placed to advise you on what it is like to start taking the classes as a beginner and where to start.
 You can get in contact with her by emailing firstname.lastname@example.org.

 If you are an absolute beginner, having never picked up a piece of charcoal, or an established artist, our courses page will provide details of all our classes.
-These include Studio Art, Life Drawing, Painting and Floral Design.
+These include Studio Art, Observational Drawing, Life Drawing, Painting, Abstraction and more.
 We offer short courses and term-based programs.

 If you have any questions about the art classes we offer, feel free to contact us.